Chris-plus-alphanumericgibberish/dnethack/README.md

 Implemented YANI's from rec.games.roguelike.nethack and the nethack wiki, including several of Jonadab the Unsightly One's suggestions.

-dNethack does three main things: it greatly increases the number of artifacts, implements new monsters, and re- organizes and expands the dungeon.
+dNethack does three main things: it greatly increases the number of artifacts, implements new monsters, and re-organizes and expands the dungeon.
 A few changes have also been made to existing classes and items.
 Most new artifacts have custom effects and/or invocations.
 Most new monsters have code support beyond simply an entry in the monster list.
-Dungeon changes include: multi- level alignment 'quest' branches, additional side branches off the main dungeon, shortened gehennom, demon lairs randomly drawn from a small pool, fewer straight- up maze levels.
+Dungeon changes include: multi-level alignment 'quest' branches, additional side branches off the main dungeon, shortened gehennom, demon lairs randomly drawn from a small pool, fewer straight-up maze levels.
 Characters of any alignment may enter any alignment 'quest.'
 To complete the game, you must explore one quest thoroughly or multiple quests partially.
 Quests may be entered at any time, and start easy, although the difficulty quickly increases beyond what a beginning character can handle.

-Overall, dnethack is more difficult than vanilla nethack, as there are more ways to get into trouble as a late- game character, and several ways to go from ascension- ready character to tombstone in just a few rounds.
+Overall, dnethack is more difficult than vanilla nethack, as there are more ways to get into trouble as a late-game character, and several ways to go from ascension-ready character to tombstone in just a few rounds.
 The design goal is for all such threats to be counterable, so that the late game is more difficult and dangerous but not randomly lethal.

 (...Two major sources of inspiration: Dungeons and Dragons (DnD) and Cthulhu Mythos)